srimarrivada/Redis-Commands/README.md

   ```
   sadd countries USA Canada India China India
   ```
-    You can see that though `India` is specified twice, it added only once and returned with number of members added.
+  You can notice that though `India` is specified twice, it added only once and returned with number of members added.

 * `SCARD`: It returns the number of members in a set.
   Follow the below syntax to use this command: